Dancers/choreographers Camille A. Brown and Juel D. Lane receive $40,000 Alumni Artpreneurship Award

 Award-winning choreographers and dancers Camille A. Brown and Juel D. Lane are the recipients of the second annual Alumni Artpreneur of the Year Awards from their alma mater, the University of North Carolina School of the Arts (UNCSA), Chancellor Lindsay Bierman has announced.
 Graduates of the premier UNCSA School of Dance, Brown (’01) and Lane (’02) will each receive $20,000.
 Brown’s award, for creative enterprise, will sustain her New York-based company, Camille A. Brown and Dancers.
 Lane’s award, for a creative project, will be used to create new choreographic work.

 The Chancellor’s Alumni Artpreneur of the Year Awards were launched in 2018 to support alumni who establish creative projects or creative enterprises of the highest merit, artistic excellence or innovative potential.
+The Artpreneur of the Year Award is supported by a grant from the Mary Duke Biddle Foundation.

 “An artpreneur is an artist who is not defined by what is, but inspired by all that could be; who is business savvy and technologically aware; who is devoted to creating value and impact through their creative practice; who reaches beyond existing disciplines to create new ways to connect with others; who is willing to take creative risks in order to positively transform our world,” Bierman said.